 Spatchcock Za'atar Chicken

-Our brilliant Za'atar Spice Rub is an oil based marinade and comes in a handy jar, ready to use.
-This little marinade is packed full of flavour and pretty much all you need.
+Our brilliant Za'atar Spice is super simple to mix with olive oil to create a spice rub marinade which is packed full of flavour.
 I've spatchcocked the chicken which is really easy, and means the chicken will cook quicker.

 Ingredients